korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_04_OOP2/README.md

 * pourMilk() will set Refrigerator's hasWorkTodo to true.
 * loadDishwasher() will set the hasWorkToDo flag to true, on that appliance.

-Alternatively, you could have a single method, called setKitchenState, that takes 3 boolean values, which could combine the three methods above.
+Alternatively, you could have a single method, called setKitchenState, that takes three boolean values, which could combine the three methods above.

 To execute the work needed to be done by the appliances, you'll implement this in two ways: